MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/setup/domains-faq.md

 ::: moniker range="o365-worldwide"

 > [!NOTE]
-> If you have already added a domain contoso.com to a O365 tenant, we can still add the sub domain xyz.contoso.com to another Office365 tenant, when adding the subdomain you will be prompted to add a txt record in the dns hosting provider.
+> If you have already added a contoso.com domain to an Office 365 tenant, you can also add the subdomain xyz.contoso.com to another Office 365 tenant.
+When adding the subdomain, you will be prompted to add a TXT record in the DNS hosting provider.

 ## Why do I have an "onmicrosoft.com" domain?